Guiding and Outfitting

 I have been guiding and outfitting for nearly 20 years, I have had the pleasure of guiding in several states.
 Listed below is a brief outline of my professional guiding experience.

 Alaska: Alongside master guide Justin Johns, I guided for moose in the Wood-Tikchik Park.
 In addition, I guided for brown bear in the Togiak National Wildlife Refuge.
 Years ago, I also worked as a deckhand on a fishing boat on the Kenai Peninsula.
-I loved the rugged beauty and challenge of guiding in Alaska, but the lack of internet and phone access made it difficult to communicate with clients and prepare for other adventures I had arranged.
-Read more about the Togiak bear hunt here: Togiak Bear Hunt.
+I loved the rugged beauty and challenge of guiding in Alaska, but the lack of internet and phone access made it difficult to communicate with clients if they had questions or concerns about the hunting and fishing trips they had booked with me.

 Colorado:– For several years, I spent falls in the mountains of Colorado guiding with some of the state’s premier outfitters.
 During this time, I guided both archery and rifle hunters for elk, mule, deer, and antelope.
 There is no doubt that some of my favorite hunts took place during the elk rut.
 Nothing compares to a big, amped-up herd of bulls during the peak of the rut!